 - a.
 Any student wishing to withdraw from the program should contact the Radiologic Technology Program Director. - b.
 Fill out a Withdrawal form. - c.
 You must turn in your GPTC ID, Clinical IDs, and Dosimeter. - d.
 Return any books you have checked out to the library. - e.
 Clear any financial obligations. - f.
 No withdrawal requests will be accepted by telephone. - g.
 Notification to the instructor by the student does not constitute an official withdrawal. - h.
-No Student Needs Fees refunds will be processed until a withdrawal form is completed. - Students who are enrolled in a course for 10 days or more will be responsible for the full semester's fees, regardless of enrollment or funding status.
+No Student Needs Fees refunds will be processed until a withdrawal form is completed. - i.
+Students who are enrolled in a course for 10 days or more will be responsible for the full semester's fees, regardless of enrollment or funding status.

+Cameron:

-Cameron: Student schedule academic online changes initiated with the advisor.
-Check enrollment schedule academic calendar withdraw for specific dates and deadlines to add, drop, from classes/courses.
+Student schedule changes are initiated with the academic advisor.
+Check the online enrollment schedule and academic calendar for specific dates and deadlines to add, drop, and withdraw from courses.

 - a.
 Dropping: defined as canceling one or all classes/courses within the drop period.
 Refer to the Academic Calendar for specific dates.
-Classes/courses that are dropped during the first ten days of a regular semester, first five days of a summer or eight-week session will not be recorded on a student's academic record/transcript.
+Classes/ courses that are dropped during the first ten days of a regular semester, first five days of a summer or eight-week session will not be recorded on a student's academic record/transcript.
 Dropping can be processed either at the Academic Advising Center, Student Support Services, Registrar Enrollment Specialist, at CU Duncan, or with the faculty advisor. - b.
 Withdrawing: Defined as canceling one or more classes/courses while remaining enrolled in at least one class, after the drop deadline and prior to the end of the twelfth week of a regular semester.
 See the Academic Calendar for specific dates.
 Withdrawn classes will appear on the transcript with a grade of "W".
-Withdrawals must be processed at the Academic Advising Center, Student Support Services, Registrar Enrollment Specialist, at CU-Duncan, or with the faculty advisor. - To add, drop, or withdraw from a class/course, students with an Academic Advising Center, Student Support Services, or CU-Duncan advisor should meet with their advisor.
-Other students may process their own adds, drops and withdrawals in Aggie Access using a PIN number provided by an assigned advisor. - c.
+Withdrawals must be processed at the Academic Advising Center, Student Support Services, Registrar Enrollment Specialist, at CU-Duncan, or with the faculty advisor. - c.
 Complete Drop/Withdrawal: Defined as canceling ALL classes in which enrolled for the semester.
 If the complete withdrawal is processed during the Drop Period, no entry will appear on the transcript.
 If processed during the Withdrawal Period, classes will appear on the transcript with a grade of "W".
 Refer to the Academic Calendar for drop/withdrawal dates. - 1.
 To process a complete drop/withdrawal, students should meet with their advisor to determine steps to process a complete drop/withdrawal. - 2.
 Students must process the complete drop/withdraw in Aggie Access using their PIN number issued by the student's academic advisor. - 3.
 If unable to perform transaction, email Registrar's Office at registrar@cameron.edu and request assistance with complete drop/withdraw.
 (Include with email student's name, ID number and course(s) CRN, prefix, and course number.) - 4.
 Please contact the Registrar's Office at (580) 581-2238 for more information as the faculty cannot process a complete drop/withdraw.